-In Excel 2007, and earlier versions, you can use Excel VBA code if you want to automatically filter several pivot tables at the same time.
+In Excel 2007, and earlier versions, you can use Excel VBA code if you want to automatically filter multiple pivot tables at the same time.
 That task is much easier in Excel 2010, thanks to the new Slicer feature.

 We took a look at slicers in October, in the Excel Slicers for Halloween Horror Films blog post and Slicer intro video.